Giorgos Seferis

 Life

-Giorgos Seferis was born in Smyrna, present day Izmir, Turkey.
-When his family moved to Paris in 1918, Seferis studied law at the University of Paris and became interested in literature.
+Giorgos Seferis was born in what was then Smyrna, part of the Ottoman Empire.
+At the age of 14, he and his family moved to Athens.
+In 1918 they moved to Paris and Seferis started studying law at the University of Paris and became interested in literature.
 He returned to Athens in 1925 and began a long diplomatic career.
 During World War II, Seferis accompanied the Free Greek Government in exile and returned to liberated Athens in 1944.
 He continued to serve as a diplomat before retiring.

 Work

-Giorgos Seferis’ many travels as a diplomat provide the backdrop for much of his writing, which is filled with themes of alienation, wandering, and death.
+The Greek poet Giorgos Seferis’ many travels as a diplomat provide the backdrop for much of his writing, which is filled with themes of alienation, wandering, and death.
 His first collection of poems, Turning Point, was published in 1931.
-Seferis’ later poetry ¬– e.g., Mythistorema (1935) and Imerologio Katastromatos I–III (1940–1955) (Logbook I–III)– often intertwines contemporary speech and experience with Homeric myth.
+Seferis’ later poetry – e.g., Mythistorema (1935) and Imerologio Katastromatos I–III (1940–1955) (Logbook I–III) – often intertwines contemporary speech and experience with Homeric myth.

 To cite this section